I’ve had some requests to talk about wallcovering.

-This is a very strong pattern that was recreated based on a Swedish or French design.
+This is a very strong pattern that is based on a Swedish or French design.
 That’s cool.
 I love it, but for me, only in a small space and even then, broken up with art and mirrors or in a wall panel.

 But this is an example where I might have just papered the fireplace wall.
 Maybe.

 I love this for a small entry.
 I don’t know what the rest looks like.
-But when one has something this dramatic, I’d probably keep the adjoining rooms very quite and pale like you see here.
-This was credited to the Remodelista – Lou Archell’s Home, but I couldn’t find it.
+But when one has something this dramatic, I’d probably keep the adjoining rooms very quiet and pale as you see here.
+This is credited to the Remodelista – Lou Archell’s Home, but I couldn’t find it.